Have you been avoiding wearing shorts for years, struggling with compression stockings, or even applying… Read More

 Available at these locations:

 Ultrasound (US) imaging, also called ultrasound scanning or sonography, is a method of obtaining images from inside the human body through the use of high frequency sound waves.
 The reflected soundwave echoes are recorded and displayed as a real-time visual image.
-No ionizing radiation is involved in ultrasound imaging, which makes 3D Ultrasound a safe option for fetal imaging.

 These procedures do require preparation and an appointment.
-You must bring the written requisition form from your physician and arrive a minimum of 30 minutes prior to the examination.
+You must bring the written requisition form from your physician and arrive a minimum of 15 minutes prior to the examination.

 The ultrasound procedure involves passing a device called a transducer over the skin of the area to be examined.
 A series of images are produced and analyzed by an experienced radiologist.
 Southtowns Radiology routinely utilizes state-of-the-art ultrasound equipment, which allows for the production of high-quality images for medical diagnosis over a wide range of anatomical areas and clinical indications, including abdominal, gynecology, vascular, and other soft tissues of the body.
 Each location where ultrasound services are offered is accredited by the American College of Radiology.
 Our diagnostic medical sonographers are highly skilled professionals who have earned and who maintain their certification with the American Registry of Diagnostic Medical Sonographers.

 Test preparation depends on the type of Ultrasound ordered.
 Specific instructions will be given by ordering physician’s office.